Fragaria × ananassa strawberry crop with ALOMYXA®

 Fragaria × ananassa

-Field-validated protocol.
+Protocol used in commercial fields in Michoacán.
 Rates may be adjusted based on irrigation system, soil type, phenological stage, and program objectives.
 Consult with your agronomic advisor before starting.

 Application stage Method Recommended rate